ls2n-dev/g5k-training/2022-01-24/4-reconfiguring_deploying.md

 Using `oarsub` gives you access to resources configured in their default (standard) environment, with a set of software selected by the Grid'5000 team.
 You can use such an environment to run Java or [MPI programs](https://www.grid5000.fr/w/Run_MPI_On_Grid%275000), [boot virtual machines with KVM](https://www.grid5000.fr/w/Virtualization_on_Grid%275000), or [access a collection of scientific-related software](https://www.grid5000.fr/w/Environment_modules).
 However, you cannot deeply customize the software environment in a way or another.

-Most Grid'5000 users use resources in a different, much more powerful way: they use [Kadeploy](http://kadeploy3.gforge.inria.fr) to re-install the nodes with their software environment for the duration of their experiment, using Grid'5000 as a Hardware-as-a-Service Cloud.
+Most advanced Grid'5000 users use resources in a different, much more powerful way: they use [Kadeploy](http://kadeploy3.gforge.inria.fr) to re-install the nodes with their software environment for the duration of their experiment, using Grid'5000 as a Hardware-as-a-Service Cloud.
 This enables them to use a different Debian version, another Linux distribution, or even Windows, and get root access to install the software stack they need.

-Be root on the bare-metal machines on Grid'5000 with your (possibly customized environment).
+To become root on the bare-metal machines on Grid'5000 with your (possibly customized environment).
 You have two options:
 - get a standard environment (e.g. `oarsub -I`) and use `sudo-g5k`
-- deploy an environment and be `root` on it
+- deploy a custom environment and be `root` on it

 ## Deploying nodes with builtin-env

 ### Available Environments
 These environments are maintained by G5K staff.
-You can  ist all available environment in a site by using the following command line:
+You can lst all available environments in a site by using the following command line:
 ```
 kaenv3 -l
 ```